Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsection{Discussion}

-A few comments are in order.
+In this paragraph, we present some clarification on the assumptions and limitations of our work.
 First, we conservatively assumed that every vehicle has a fixed percentage of overhead costs, yet the methodology is still sound for every cost model incorporating the effect of \ac{EoS}.
 Second, we scale the electric motor mass linearly as a function of the maximum power and the battery size only by acting on the number of cells in parallel, thus changing its energy without altering the battery voltage.
-These scaling methods are in line with high-level modeling approaches and optimal sizing design problems.
+These scaling methods are in line with high-level modeling approaches and optimal sizing design problems~\cite{ArouaLhommeEtAl2023}.
 Third, we assume that every vehicle is equipped with the same transmission modules.
 The gear ratio $\gamma$ is considered to be specifically designed for the motor speed range, which remains constant while linearly scaling the motor in torque.
 For a fair comparison, $\gamma$ is kept constant both in the individual vehicle-tailored design and in the concurrent design optimization.
 This assumption is in accordance with the common design practice among electric vehicle manufacturers of using a standard reduction gear.
-Finally, the problem could be solved as a Mixed Integer Second Order Conic Program (MISOCP) instead of applying a nested approach.
-Nevertheless, we leverage the fast solving time of convex programs to retain information on the other sub-optimal configurations, additionally obtaining sensitivity information.
+Furthermore, we focus our attention on the economical aspect of the design, since it is one of the major issues preventing a larger uptake of electric mobility~\cite{IEA2020}.
+However, the powertrain sizing also influences the environmental aspect of BEVs.
+In fact, batteries place a heavy burden on the environment: Their production process influences different impact categories such as acidification, eutrophication, human toxicity, eco-toxicity, and resource depletion.
+Yet, the major contribution in the battery life-cycle emissions is not the production process, but, the electricity consumption during the battery's life inside the vehicle~\cite{SimonWeil2013,TagliaferriEvangelistiEtAl2016,EllingsenSinghEtAl2016}.
+In our concurrent design optimization methodology, we sacrifice some energy efficiency in favor of cheaper vehicles, increasing the lifetime energy consumption (larger batteries, heavier vehicles) and possibly leading to more emissions when compared to (individual) vehicle-tailored design.
+Nevertheless, since even in the case of a very carbon-intense electricity mix, BEVs still outperform conventional fossil-fuel-powered vehicles in terms of emissions, increasing the share of electric vehicles directly translates into a reduction of the life cycle emissions and environmental impact.
+To compare the influence of each component's sizing on the overall environmental impact of the vehicle, an extended life cycle assessment would be needed, however, it is beyond the scope of our paper.
+Finally, we ensure the problem convexity by adopting a convex objective function and a convex domain.
+Every constraint included in \textbf{Problem \ref{prb:CDOP}} delineates a convex space, and, since the intersection of convex spaces is still convex, the overall domain is convex~\cite{Boyd2007}.
+Since the only integer variables of the problem are the motor and battery multiplicities, the problem could be solved as a Mixed Integer Second Order Conic Program (MISOCP).
+Nevertheless, we apply a nested approach where we solve a SOCP for every combination of the modules multiplicity in each vehicle, leveraging the fast solving time of convex programs to retain information on the other sub-optimal configurations, additionally obtaining sensitivity information.